 Place in jars in the middle of the oven and bake for 15 – 20 minutes.

 Notes: Watch for over-browning towards the end of the baking time.
 The cheese sauce may bubble over so you may want to place the jars on a rack on a baking sheet.
 If you’re eating the macaroni and cheese right away go ahead and fill 6 jars to the top.
-If you are planning to save it for later, use more jars (7 to 8) leaving room for the lids.
-You can use any kind of cheese you desire, it’s all a matter of taste.
+If you are planning to save it for later, use more jars (7 to 8) leaving room for screw on the lids.
+You can use many kinds of cheese you desire, it’s all a matter of taste.
 You can add other ingredients such as bacon or bits of ham or sausage; again it’s all a matter of taste.

 Time to eat…